uphy/agent-sync/docs/task-types.md

 - `claude.description`: Brief description of the command shown in the help menu
 - `claude.allowed-tools`: List of tools the command is permitted to use

-### Roo Frontmatter
+### Roo Frontmatter (slash commands)

+Supported frontmatter:
-- `roo.slug`: Command identifier
+- Top-level:
-- `roo.name`: Display name of the command
-- `roo.roleDefinition`: Description of what the command does
+  - `description`: Brief description of what the slash command does
-- `roo.whenToUse`: Description of when to use the command
-- `roo.groups`: Permission groups for the command
+- Roo-specific (under `roo:`):
+  - `argument-hint` (optional): Short hint string for expected arguments (e.g., "[path]" or "[owner repo]")

+Legacy compatibility:
+- If no top-level `description` is provided, agent-sync maps legacy Roo fields:
+  - `description` is synthesized from `roo.roleDefinition` if present, otherwise from `roo.name`
+- Legacy `roo.whenToUse` and `roo.groups` are ignored in slash command output

 ### Cline Frontmatter